vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 const query = store.getters['entities/users/query']()
 ```

-Or you may omit `query` and directly call module.
+Or you may omit `query` and directly call the module.
 This is just a shorthand for the `query` getter.

 ```js
 const query = store.getters['entities/users']()